Ueda Castle: History

 After the Battle of Sekigahara and the establishment of the Tokugawa shogunate, Sanada Masayuki submitted to Tokugawa Ieyasu, but was dispossessed and Ueda Castle was partially demolished.
 Sanada Nobuyuki was made daimyō of Ueda Domain, and returned to build a residence in the former San-no-maru area.
 He was transferred to nearby Matsushiro Domain in 1622, and replaced by the Sengoku clan, who rebuilt parts of the Main Bailey and Second Bailey from 1628, but the tenshu was not restored.
 The Sengoku were in turn replaced by a branch of the Matsudaira clan in 1706, who remained in control of the castle until the end of the Edo period.

-Following the Meiji restoration and the abolition of the han system, the castle was dismantled, leaving only the stone ramparts and one yagura.
+Following the Meiji restoration and the abolition of the han system, the castle was largely dismantled, leaving only the stone ramparts and one yagura, with some of the buildings being relocated to outside the castle.
 The site was made into a public park, with two Shinto shrines (one dedicated to the Sanada clan, and the other to the war dead), and a local history museum.
-In 1949, two yagura were reconstructed, and in the 1990s one of the gates was rebuilt.
+In 1949, two yagura that had been relocated were moved back to the castle grounds, and in the 1990s one of the gates was rebuilt.

 Ueda Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation in 2006.
 The castle is a ten-minute walk from Ueda Station on the Nagano Shinkansen.